Aider-AI/aider/README.md

 * Chat with GPT about your code by specifying a set of source files to discuss.
 * Request changes, improvements, and bug fixes to your code.
 * Aider will apply the edits suggested by GPT.
-* Aider will automatically commit each change to a git repo with a sensible commit message, providing safety, edit history and easy undo with normal git tools.
+* Aider will automatically commit each change to a git repo with a sensible commit message, providing safety, change history and easy undo with normal git tools.
 * Aider can make coordinated code changes across multiple source files.
-* Aider will notice if you edit the files outside the chat, ask you if you'd like to commit the new changes and make GPT aware of the updated file content.
+* Aider will notice if you edit the files outside the chat, ask you if you'd like to commit the new changes and will make GPT aware of the updated file content.
 You can bounce back and forth between your aider chat and your editor, to fluidly collaborate with GPT.
 * Live, colorized, human friendly output.
 * Readline style chat input history, with autocompletion of tokens found in source files being discussed (via `prompt_toolkit`)
 * Use Control-C to safely interrupt GPT if it isn't providing a useful response.